Épisodes

 Afficher plus Afficher moins

-• Bonus Episode 2_ On a Mission With a Purpose
+• On a Mission with a Purpose: April's Advocacy

 In 2023, Judy Van Wyk and April Barber partnered to create a podcast about the many issues people face when transitioning from prison.
 Van Wyk is a longtime video producer and criminal justice advocate.
 April Barber received a life sentence when she was 15.
 After more than 31 years, she had her sentence commuted by Governor Cooper.
 She was released March 24, 2022.